 Unfortunately, fine hair = less resistance to heat than other hair types.
 Fine hair can be limp, fragile, and prone to frizz and split ends.
 Ultimately, if left unchecked, it can become damaged, thinner, and weaker.

-One important thing is to remember is to limit the amount of heat you apply to your hair.
+One important thing to remember is to limit the amount of heat you apply to your hair.
 You don't want to end up frying your hair on your first test drive with your new blow dryer.

 As is true with all hair types, fine hair definitely should be dried only up to 80%.
 That means you should stop before your hair is bone dry.